Asian stock markets mixed after Wall St hits another record

 On Wall Street on Thursday, the benchmark S&P 500 rose 0.3% to 4,536.95.
 The Dow Jones Industrial Average gained 0.4% to 35,443.82.
 The Nasdaq advanced 0.1% to a record 15,331.18.

-The number of Americans applying for unemployment benefits fell last week to 340,000, its lowest level since the pandemic began and a sign the job market is rebounding.
+The number of Americans seeking unemployment benefits fell last week to 340,000, its lowest level since the pandemic began and a sign the job market is rebounding.

 Forecasters expect the Labor Department numbers to show U.S. employers added 750,000 jobs last month, pushing the unemployment rate down to 5.2%.
 That would be less than monthly average of 940,000 in June and July.